-For more information about these programs, please speak with the Moorooka State School Inclusion Team or Guidance Officer.
+For more information about these programs, please contact your class teacher to speak with our Diverse Learning Team.

-Intensive Teaching
+Intensive Teaching Tier 3

 Research evidence shows that even in an effective, well-functioning school there may be students who require intensive teaching to achieve behavioural expectations.